Chowchilla Area Transit (CATX)

 Ver Formulario de Quejas del Titulo VI (PDF) o llame al (559) 665-8615.
 La Ciudad proveerá asistencia apropiada para los denunciantes que sean limitados en su capacidad de comunicarse en inglés.

-Alternatively a complaint can be filed with the:
+Alternatively, a complaint can be filed with the following:

 Federal Transit Administration